JunjunDing/jding-academic-kickstart/content/author/eric-bennett/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Replacement of silica with glass extracted from dust collection systems to improve strength and to reduce alkali silica reaction in concrete"
+  "Replacement of Silica with Glass Extracted from Dust Collection Systems to Improve Strength and to Reduce Alkali Silica Reaction in Concrete"
 ]

 # Organizational groups that you belong to (for People widget)